interledger/testnet/.github/contributing.md

 - Please respond to any feedback promptly and make necessary changes.
 - Once the PR is approved, it will be merged into the main branch.

-Thank you for contributing to Testnet, a Rafiki Playground!
-We appreciate your time and effort in helping make Testnet better.
+Thank you for contributing to Test network, a Rafiki Playground!
+We appreciate your time and effort in helping make Test Wallet and e-commerce better.
 Join our community on [Slack](https://communityinviter.com/apps/interledger/interledger-working-groups-slack) to connect with other contributors and stay updated on project developments.

 Happy coding!